syncfusion-content/xamarin.android-docs/xamarin-android/SfDataGrid/Getting-Started.md

 # Getting Started

-This section provides a quick overview for working with SfDataGrid for Xamarin.Android.
-You will walk through the entire process of creating a real world SfDataGrid.
+This section provides a quick overview of working with the data grid for Xamarin.Android.
+You will walk through the entire process of creating a real world of the data grid.

 ## Assembly deployment

-After installing Essential Studio for Xamarin, you can find all the required assemblies in the installation folders,

-{Syncfusion Essential Studio Installed location}\Essential Studio\{{ site.releaseversion }}\Xamarin\lib
+After installing Essential Studio for Xamarin, you can find all the required assemblies in the installation folders, {Syncfusion Essential Studio Installed location}\Essential Studio\{{ site.releaseversion }}\Xamarin\lib

 Eg: C:\Program Files (x86)\Syncfusion\Essential Studio\{{ site.releaseversion }}\Xamarin\lib

-N> Assemblies can be found in unzipped package location in Mac
+N> Assemblies can be found in the unzipped package location on a Mac.

-### SfDataGrid for Xamarin.Android
+### The data grid for Xamarin.Android

-The following list of assemblies need to be added as reference from the lib folder to use SfDataGrid in your application.
+The following list of assemblies should be added as references from the lib folder to use the datagrid in the application.

 <table>
 <tr>